 The New Leadership ABC is a simple acronym that I’ve developed to help leaders create a passionate, engaged workplace culture.
-The full concept will be introduced in more detail in my book Mind Growing that will be published in the beginning of next year.
+The full concept is introduced in more detail in my book Mind Growing.

 Underpinning this new approach to leadership is the recognition that different brain areas all play an important role in our behaviors.

 When we recognize and nourish these different parts of our brain, we can create an ideal work environment in which people can flourish.
 In this sense, we are Mind Growing.

 The New Leadership ABC is about staying in the “lead” in modern organizations – which operate in more dynamic and volatile environments than ever before.
 Rather than leading through control, however, it is about layout out boundaries for a clear ‘playing field’ and setting a direction for co-workers and the organization.

 It is about replacing instructions and micromanagement with meaning, safety, and predictability so that people can act with autonomy and purpose.

 In a nutshell, the New Leadership ABC replaces the many “strings” of control – rules, procedures, etc – with three key strings instead:

 By pulling these three strings, leaders can move away from excessive micromanagement, standardization, and similar – toward a happy, healthy organization.
 One where people can find their own effective solutions to achieve the collective ambition.